pandas-dev/pandas/doc/source/io.rst

 .. warning::

-   Several internal refactorings have been done while still preserving compatibility with pickles created with older versions of pandas.
+   Several internal refactoring have been done while still preserving compatibility with pickles created with older versions of pandas.
 However, for such cases, pickled ``DataFrames``, ``Series`` etc, must be read with ``pd.read_pickle``, rather than ``pickle.load``.